willjsimmons/willjsimmons.github.io/essays/CodingStandards.md

 ---
 layout: essay
 type: essay
-title: "Coding Standard, why Lint is great for your code."
+title: "Coding Standard, why Lint is great for your code"
 # All dates must be YYYY-MM-DD format!
 date: 2023-09-21
 published: true